bakcdo/paintjs/README.md

 # paintjs
-Painting Board built with VanillaJS
+a Painting Board built with VanillaJS